 The above include University of Winchester distance learners

 Full-time elected officers during their time in office

-To be eligible to fulfil the role of an Officer Trustee, you must be able fulfil full time hours (subject to the Student Union's standard terms & conditions of employment) during the term of office you are being elected.
+To be eligible to fulfill the role of an Officer Trustee, you must be able fulfill full time hours (subject to the Student Union's standard terms & conditions of employment) during the term of office you are being elected.

-To be eligible to fulfil the role of an Elected Officer you must remain a registered student during the term of office for which you are being elected.
+To be eligible to fulfill the role of an Elected Officer or Representative you must remain a registered student during the term of office for which you are being elected.